Audi · A5 · 2016

 NHTSA has not published a safety rating for the 2016 Audi A5.

-The most commonly reported complaint categories for the 2016 Audi A5 are power train,engine (2 reports), steering (1 reports), engine (1 reports).
+The most commonly reported complaint categories for the 2016 Audi A5 are power train,engine (2 reports), engine (1 reports), unknown or other (1 reports).

 Yes.
 NHTSA has 3 recalls on record for the 2016 Audi A5.
 Scroll up to review the published recall summaries, consequences, and remedies.
 To check for unrepaired recalls on your specific vehicle, use your VIN at nhtsa.gov/recalls.